xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 title: 'XRd with Terraform: Topologies on AWS'
 position: hidden
 ---
-# XRd with Terraform: Topologies on AWS

 **Disclaimer**
 The topologies deployed in the following scenario are intended to be a lab environment for the user to gain familiarity with XRd's integration with AWS.
 This example will not be sufficient for a production use-case.
 {: .notice--warning}

-## Introduction
+# Introduction

 With the release of IOS XR 7.8.1, XRd is supported as a Cloud Router and SR-PCE.
 In this tutorial we will explore how to deploy a topology of XRd cloud routers on Amazon Elastic Kubernetes Service (EKS).
 In addition to an automated deployment of [XRd on AWS using cloudformation](https://xrdocs.io/virtual-routing/tutorials/2022-12-08-getting-started-with-xrd-on-aws/), we now support deployment using [Terraform](https://www.terraform.io/).
-## Prerequisites
+# Prerequisites
 We will need the a XRd vRouter image release 7.8.1 or later.
 The steps to do this was outlined in a previous [tutorial](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-xrd-images-where-can-one-get-them/).
 In addition, we will need:

  * The [`aws cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured on our local machine with account details.
  * [`terraform`](https://www.terraform.io/)
  * [`helm`](https://www.helm.sh/)
  * [`docker`](https://www.docker.com/)
- * [`packer`](https://www.packer.io/) - which we will use in the quick start script to build an AMI suitable to host XRd
+ * [`packer`](https://www.packer.io/) - which we will to build an AMI suitable to host XRd
  * [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) to interact with our deployed cluster

-Clone the [XRd-Terraform]() github repository for access to terraform modules and sample scripts that we will use in this deployment.
+Clone the [XRd-Terraform](https://github.com/ios-xr/xrd-terraform/) github repository for access to terraform modules and sample scripts that we will use in this deployment.

 ```bash
 tadeshpa@TADESHPA-M-F92B ~> git clone https://github.com/ios-xr/xrd-terraform.git